ryanleea/Terrain360-Public-API/README.md

  <br/> <br/>
  **Additional Map options**
  <br/>
- &scenes - Returns all scenes for all trails
+ &scenes - Returns all scenes for all trails ( used to build tracks in mapping platforms, includes thumb img for each scene )
  <br/>
  &embed -Returns all trail embed urls in place of general url
  <br/>